 - Acne is caused when your pores become clogged.

-- Most people will have an acne breakout during their teen years.
+- Most people will have acne breakouts during their teen years.

 What is acne?

 Acne is a common and treatable skin condition that causes pimples or “zits” and other skin problems.
-About 85% of teens (girls and guys) will have some kind of acne breakout.
+About 85% of teens will have some kind of acne breakout.
 Acne most often occurs on the face, back, and chest; however, you can also have acne on your neck, shoulders, upper arms and buttocks (bum).

 What causes acne?

 Acne is caused by clogged pores (also called hair follicles), which are small openings in the skin through which hair grows.
 Deep inside each follicle is a hair shaft attached to small glands called “sebaceous glands.”
 These glands are located on a person’s face, neck, chest, upper back and the top part of the arms.
 They make an oily substance called sebum to moisten our hair and skin.
 When too much sebum is made, it can mix with dead skin cells (that we are constantly shedding) to create a sticky plug, which clogs the hair follicle.
 Acne is very common during the teenage years because of normal changes in hormone levels.

 Try to avoid things that can irritate or bother your skin and cause acne, such as: